TYPO3-Documentation/render-guides/Documentation/Developer/MonoRepository.rst

 To add a new split-repository package, the following is needed:

-*   Create a repository on GitHub with the matching composer name, special signs replaced by minus.
+*   Create a repository on GitHub with the matching Composer name, special signs replaced by minus.
 *   Configure the repository with :guilabel:`maintain` rights to the group `PHP-based-rendering-bot <https://github.com/orgs/TYPO3-Documentation/teams/php-based-rendering-bot>`__